NEWS

 My portrait of Ethiopian spiritual and community leader She Abdulkadir Tuka holding a photograph of his father, who is said to have lived to 133, is chosen as the cover image for the February 2015 issue of Geographical, the Royal Geographical Society's official magazine.

-I was bestowed with the unexpected honour and responsibility of naming a nepalese newborn after a positive film shoot interviewing his mother on the topic of maternal health.
-I was taken slightly by surprise and could only remember the name of my friend who had lent me the radio mic I was holding at the time.
-I proudly present you the one and only Himalayan baby… Simon!
+I was bestowed with the unexpected honour of naming a nepalese newborn after interviewing his mother on the topic of maternal health.
+In the moment, I could only recall the name of my friend who had lent me the radio mic I was holding.

 My short documentary film screened at the Royal Geographical Society as part of a public exhibition, ‘THROUGH THE PEOPLE'S LENS’, from 16 - 26 February 2015 about the Development Progress participatory photography project run by the Overseas Development Institute and award-winning charity PhotoVoice, together with support from the Bill & Melinda Gates Foundation.